 - Face your future with more optimism

-Counselling can help you to become more aware of how you react in certain situations and this in turn can give you the power to choose - to continue to act in that way or not - to do something differently.
-This can have a positive effect on the way you choose to behave or react to things around you.
+Counselling can help you to become more aware of how you react in certain situations and this in turn can give you the power to choose - to continue to act in that way or to do something differently.
+This can have a positive effect on the way you choose to behave or react to things and people around you.

 Working through obstacles that may stand in your way of making effective change and discussing sensitive issues can be hard work and is often emotionally draining.
 The level of change you may notice in yourself can vary from week to week and from person to person.

-If you would like to discuss any of this further, you can contact me, by phone or email or through my website via the link above.
+If you would like to discuss any of this further, you can contact me, by phone or email via the link above.

 Training, qualifications & experience